J-HangarSpace

 Mitsubishi Heavy Industries Nagoya Aerospace Systems, Komaki South Plant, Aichi Prefecture (adjacent former archives building planned for demolition so may be moved, at least temporarily) (See Feb.
 22, 2014, report on Aviation Museums page)

-72-7723 Displayed inside resource centre at Gifu AB, Gifu Prefecture
+72-7723 Cockpit/forward fuselage displayed inside resource centre at Gifu AB, Gifu Prefecture

 (72-7743) (Actually 92-7910 q.v.)